Back to Integrations

 What can you do with Web Crawler?

-CSS Selector Engine
+Advanced CSS Selector Engine

-Automated List Extraction
+Automated List Aggregation

 Detailed Usage & Configuration

-1. Configuring Selectors
+1. CSS Selectors Configuration

-• .product-price extracts the numeric pricing string.
+• Use .product-price to capture numeric pricing strings.